Burloe/GoLogger/README.md

 GoLogger will create and manage two .log files by default(can be changed) for two category of logs, named 'game.log' and 'player.log'.
 Two file categories was included to showcase how and what's required to add additional files.
 Modifying the plugin to have more or less files or use different file names is a simple process and steps are detailed in "Modifying the log names, adding or removing the number of logs" paragraph of the "How to Use" section.
 Note that the "game" and "player" logs are just suggestions of names and a way to categorize/separate logs into multiple files.
 If you just want to consolidate all logs into one file, you don't need to change anything.
 Calling `Log.entry("Your log entry here")` without any secondary parameter will always log into "game.log" file, effectively achieving the same result.<br><br>

-### Settings & GoLogger Controller :
+### GoLogger & Controller Settings:
+The plugin comes with a "controller" which is why we autoload the scene rather than the script.
+This affords us the option to make changes in the inspector using the export variables too.
+The controller allows you to stop and start sessions, print log contents, shows the character count and the session timer during gameplay and can be shown/hidden using F9.<br><br><br>
 GoLogger has optional settings that change the way it behaves which all are located on the "GoLogger.tscn" or its script if you intend to change the default values.
 Documentation has been added to the entire scripts, including the export variables to describe what they do.
 Meaning you can hover over options in the inspector and you can use "Search Help" to find documentation pages for the scripts.
-The plugin comes with a "controller" which is why we autoload the scene rather than the script.
-This affords us the option to make changes in the inspector using the export variables too.
-The controller allows you to stop and start sessions, print log contents, shows the character count and the session timer during gameplay and can be shown/hidden using F9.<br><br>

 ## Managing .log file size: